harrysolutions/univention-corporate-server/doc/architecture/classification.rst

 The most important functional pillar of UCS is identity management.

-Simplified, an IT environment consists of services and actors.
+Simplified, an IT environment consists of services and users.
 Services offer functionality.
-Actors use functionality.
-Services can also behave as actors when they use the functionality of another service.
+Users use functionality.
+Services can also behave as users when they use the functionality of another service.
 Actors identify themselves against services to proof that they are eligible to use the functionality.

-The identification is done with *user accounts* to represent actors.
+The identification is done with *user accounts* to represent users.
 User accounts typically have properties like for example username, password and email address.
 User accounts that digitally represent a person additionally have for example first name and last name.